Celestial Regge theory: Introduction and summary

 with $\Delta(\nu)=1+i\nu$.

-The article is organized as follows: In section \ref{sec: preliminaries} we define conventions regarding celestial amplitudes and kinematics of the Regge limit.
-Section \ref{sec: Regge limit} is a review of the Regge limit of amplitudes applied to the massless case.
-Section \ref{sec:celestial Regge} computes the Mellin transform of the Regge amplitude by introducing a contour trick.
+The article is organized as follows.
+In section \ref{sec: preliminaries} we define conventions regarding celestial amplitudes and kinematics of the Regge limit.
+In section \ref{sec: Regge limit} we discuss the Regge limit of amplitudes for to the massless case.
+Section \ref{sec:celestial Regge} computes the Mellin transform of the Regge amplitude by introducing a contour trick and provides the celestial Froissart-Gribov expansion.
 Section \ref{sec:CFT Regge} reviews the CFT Regge limit and adapts it to the celestial sphere.
 Section \ref{sec:discussion} is a brief discussion of our results.
 The appendices review and expand upon results used in the main text.